HMS Orestes (1916): Construction and career

 Increasingly, patrols had not provided the security needed to shipping and the Admiralty redeployed the destroyers of the Grand Fleet to focus on the more effective convoy model.
 By 29 March, Orestes was one of only three left patrolling the North Sea seeking submarines.
-On 15 June, the vessel, along with the rest of the flotilla, was involved in a large sweep of the area west of the Shetland Islands searching for submarines, although Orestes was attached to the Eleventh Destroyer Flotilla.
+On 15 June, the vessel, along with the rest of the Fourteenth Destroyer Flotilla, was involved in a large sweep of the area west of the Shetland Islands searching for submarines, although Orestes was attached to the Eleventh Destroyer Flotilla.
 The destroyer did not sight any submarines.
 Shortly afterwards, the destroyer was transferred to the Northern Division of the Coast of Ireland Station at Buncrana.
-This allowed the destroyer to support the convoys travelling across the Atlantic Ocean from the American industrial complex at Hampton Roads.
+This allowed the destroyer to support the convoys travelling across the Atlantic Ocean from the American industrial complex at Hampton Roads to Britain.
 The harsh conditions of wartime operations, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the destroyer soon worn out from such service.

-After the armistice, the Royal Navy returned to a peacetime level of service and Orestes was declared superfluous to operational requirements.
+After the armistice, the Royal Navy returned to a peacetime level of strength and Orestes was declared superfluous to operational requirements.
 The destroyer was initially transferred back to Portsmouth on 17 October 1919 and placed in reserve.
 However, this did not last long as the navy needed to reduce both the number of ships and the amount of staff to save money.
 Orestes was decommissioned and, on 30 January 1921, sold to W. & A.T.
 Burdon to be broken up.